The Choice A Missionary Makes

-Dawit and his family had been integral parts of the Lutheran Church in Eritrea, a church with more members than any US Lutheran denomination, on a continent that has more Lutherans than North America.
+Dawit and his family had been integral parts of a church in Eritrea begun by Swedish Lutheran missionaries, which now has eleven million members: the Evangelical Church of Eritrea.
+This church body has more members than any US Lutheran denomination, on a continent that has more Lutherans than North America.
 Dawit would have to be led, like Jesus in the wilderness, by the Holy Spirit (Luke 4:1).
 And what a journey it would turn out to be.

 Intelligent, resourceful, Dawit learned English, and graduated from high school.
 It was then that the Lord presented an important choice to the now seventeen year old immigrant.
 Not only had the Spirit led Dawit across an ocean, now he was called as an evangelist, half a continent away in Texas.
 It was a daunting choice to make for anyone, let alone a seventeen year old.